NHOrus/srwq-compilation/episode-08.md

 "Can I... have your autographs?"

-"Thats..... quite an unusual reques-"
+"Thats... quite an unusual reques-"

 "And a lock of the blond ones hair."